 With the Marcellus Shale boom in full swing in Pennsylvania there are plenty of opportunities for trade vendors to participate and increase sales.
 Of course, with any opportunity there is risk and with any boom there is bound to be some level of bust.
 Navigating the supply chain in the Marcellus Shale industry may be a little trickier than first blush.
 Just because your company might be selling goods or services in the industry, does not necessarily mean you are selling to Shell Oil Company or Chevron.
 Downstream from the original gas lease there may be literally dozens of suppliers and subcontractors.
 Thus, it is important to know some of the remedies your company may have if you don’t get paid.

 Finally, you always have the traditional right to use your customer and obtain a money judgment.
-Once you have obtained judgment,t you have the right to execute on that judgment and attach the debtor’s assets.
-Since there a lots of ways to get paid in the Marcellus Shale industry (and lots of ways to lose your right to get paid), due diligence and good advice is worth its weight in wet gas!
+Once you have obtained judgment, you have the right to execute on that judgment and attach the debtor’s assets.
+Since there a lots of ways to get paid in the Marcellus Shale industry (and lots of ways to lose your right to get paid), due diligence and good advice are worth their weight in wet gas!